 - a cast iron skillet of some kind.
 I use a Lodge but the enamel cast irons are nice, too.
 Or use a cast iron grill pan.
 Every cook needs cast iron.
 I don’t make the rules.

 Remove steaks from the fridge and let them come to room temp for about an hour.
 They’ll cook more evenly.
 Meantime, get your herbs ready–pick and chop.
 I made a compound butter to top the finished steaks by whipping together salted Kerrygold with chopped thyme.
 Super yum.
+You can google and get a ton of compound butter recipes and methods, but basically what I do it soften some salted Kerrygold and whip it together with herbs, then wrap it up in a log and put it in the freezer.
+Slice off rounds as needed to apply to steak or veggies (good on mashed potatoes, too).

 Rub steaks with olive oil and coat liberally with sea salt and black pepper, then sprinkle with herbs on both sides.
 You could go totally minimalist and just sea salt and pepper them.
 Some people like celery seed on steak.
 You could also use dried herbs, garlic powder, whatever you fancy.